andrew/ultimate-awesome/README.md

 - [awesome-figma](https://github.com/react-figma/awesome-figma) - 💡 A curated list of delightful Figma resources.
 - [awesome-standard](https://github.com/standard/awesome-standard) - Documenting the explosion of packages in the standard ecosystem!.
 - [LLM-Planning-Papers](https://github.com/AGI-Edgerunners/LLM-Planning-Papers) - Must-read Papers on Large Language Model (LLM) Planning.
+- [phoenix-liveview-counter-tutorial](https://github.com/dwyl/phoenix-liveview-counter-tutorial) - 🤯  beginners tutorial building a real time counter in Phoenix 1.7.14 + LiveView 1.0 ⚡️ Learn the fundamentals from first principals so you can make something amazing! 🚀.
 - [awesome-devtools](https://github.com/moimikey/awesome-devtools) - 🤖 A curated list of in-browser bookmarklets, tools, and resources for modern full-stack software engineers.
 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
 - [awesome-js-tooling-in-rust](https://github.com/karimould/awesome-js-tooling-in-rust) - A curated list of JavaScript tooling written in Rust.